 When it comes to signing birthday cards, there are people who have no problem picking up a pen and adding a warm, personal message.
-Then there are the rest of us—the inspiration-challenged—who sometimes have trouble getting beyond “Happy Birthday.”
-Wherever you fall on that inspiration spectrum, we have ideas to help you bulk up, mix up and spice up what you write.
+Then there are those of us who sometimes have trouble getting beyond “Happy Birthday.”
+Wherever you fall on that inspiration spectrum, we have ideas to help you write a more meaningful message in your card.

-When the card has already said it all or you just feel like keeping things short and sweet, a straightforward “Happy Birthday” message might be the way to go.
-Here are some ideas for adding a little extra warmth and personality to this mighty little wish.
+When the card has already said it all or you just feel like keeping things short and sweet, a few short, sweet words might be the way to go.
+Here are some ideas for adding a little extra warmth and personality to your mighty little message.